rwtodd/rwtodd.github.io/_posts/2018/2018-07-23-heron-sqrt.md

 ;;  2.127304396708496d-4 0.0d0 0.0d0 0.0d0 0.0d0 0.0d0 0.0d0 0.0d0 0.0d0)
 ```

-So even after a single refinement, the square of our guess was within 4
+So after 11 refinements of our initial guess, the square of our
-of our target.
+guess was within 0.0003 of our target.

 Finally, we can define a helper function to refine our guess until a tolerance
 is met, and print the answer and the number of steps: